 Motorcycles are a form of recreation, an art form, and have come to represent more than just transportation.
 Motorcycle Clubs have become the largest international social club in the world with over 1 million members worldwide.
 The club members live up to different motorcycle phrases that are an all-time favourite among riders.
 Club members will never stop riding and cherish their first motorcycle from exclusive motorcycle dealers.

 The most popular motorcycle clubs are The Hells Angels Motorcycle Club, Bandidos Motorcycle Club, Outlaws MC, Mongols MC, and Pagans MC.
 Each club is different but they all share common ideals such as brotherhood, charity work for their communities & families as well as law enforcement support.
 Only a biker can enjoy the freedom and responsibilities of a long motorcycle ride.
 Motorcycle maintenance is an integral part of a riders life who treats the bike like family.
 The goal is to never stop riding motorcycles.
 Old riders refer to their bikes as bad boy quality two wheels.

 This article will explore some of the phrases you may hear if you ever enter into a conversation about motorcycles or meet someone who rides one.

-25 Motorcycle Sayings, Phrases & Slang
+25 Motorcycle Phrases & Slang

-You were right behind me, weren’t you?: Another way for a biker to identify another rider with this question is if they were to pass the same motorist again, chances are that rider may not remember what to look for.
+You were right behind me, weren’t you?: Another way for a biker to identify another motorcycle rider with this question is if they were to pass the same motorist again, chances are that rider may not remember what to look for.
 Therefore, this phrase would identify the other person as a fellow biker.

 Put your bike on the stand: this phrase literally means for a rider to place their motorcycle up onto its kickstand (the arm that holds the bike up when it’s not being ridden) to prevent it from falling over.
 This phrase is often used in the following way, “Put your bike on the stand before you open that can of worms.”
 It is a way for bikers to say that it’s time to get the motorcycle parked.

 Packing: this phrase means that a rider is carrying a passenger on their motorcycle.
 This phrase can also be used to mean transporting something or someone on the motorcycle.
 Motorcycle maintenance is essential for packing.

 Hitting the sauce: this phrase means that a rider is drinking alcohol, usually an alcoholic beverage like whiskey or vodka, etc. This term may also refer to drinking another type of drugs like marijuana or pain pills.
 A rider cannot stop riding or can get involved in serious accidents when hitting the sauce.

-On the back: this means that one person has another person riding on their motorcycle behind them usually only in reference to short-distance travel like grocery shopping, running errands, etc. However, it can also refer to long-distance travel like traveling across the country or even by overnight trips.
+On the back: this means that one person has another person riding on their motorcycle behind them usually only in reference to short-distance travel like grocery shopping, running errands, etc. However, it can also refer to long-distance travel like travelling across the country or even by overnight trips.

 Let’s take a ride: this phrase means that you and the person you’re speaking to should embark on a motorcycle adventure together.
 This may mean taking your motorcycle out for an extended trip or just going out for a quick spin around town.
 Mountain bike are common riders pick for motorcycle trips.